 Larissa Babak is the User Engagement Specialist for the Humanities Commons

-.
+, where she provides user support and enhances community outreach.
 She is a graduate of Michigan State University with a Master’s degree in Digital Rhetoric and Professional Writing.
-In addition, she has a Bachelor’s degree in Writing (minor in Art History) from Grand Valley State University and Associate’s degree from Henry Ford College.
 She has an extensive background in instructional design, digital marketing, social media management, and technical writing, with experience collaborating in arts institutions, non-profits, and business environments.
 Additionally, she has taught writing courses at Michigan State University, Madonna University, and Henry Ford College.
 Her academic research interests are educational technology, content strategy, sound studies, writing studies, and the intersections of the humanities within digital spaces.

 EducationMaster of Arts in Digital Rhetoric & Professional Writing